Non-autonomous curves on surfaces: Introduction and results

 Given a Hamiltonian diffeomorphism $g$ it is extremely difficult to analyze it.
 It can be seen already at the stage of extracting numerical information: most of useful invariants (e.g. entropy, spectral data related to periodic points, etc.) are not easy to compute in the general case.
 Instead of attacking $g$ itself one may consider its action on spaces that are easier to understand.
 We restrict our attention to Hamiltonian diffeomorphisms on surfaces and their action on curves (Lagrangian submanifolds).

-Clearly, given a pair of properly embedded curves $L$ and $L' = g(L)$ in a surface $\Sigma$ it is easy to extract some numerical information: symplectic area of connected components of $\Sigma \setminus (L \cup L')$ or combinatorial data associated to their partition of $\Sigma$.
-In fact, in generic situation, this gives a complete set of invariants: one can reconstruct the pair $(L, L')$ up to a diagonal action by symplectomorphism.
+Clearly, given a pair of properly embedded curves $L$ and $L' = g(L)$ on a surface $\Sigma$ it is easy to extract certain numerical data: the symplectic area of connected components of $\Sigma \setminus (L \cup L')$ or combinatorial data associated to their partition of $\Sigma$.
+In fact, in generic situation, this gives a complete set of invariants: one can reconstruct the pair $(L, L')$ up to a diagonal action by a symplectomorphism.
 That is, up to a symplectic change of coordinates.
-The main question is to what extent the behavior of $g$ can be ``seen'' by looking at $L$ and $L'$ rather than at $g$ itself.
+The main question is to what extent the behavior of $g$ can be detected by looking at $L$ and $L'$ rather than at $g$ itself.
 For example, in ~\cite{RSS:combi-floer-homology} the authors show how data described above can be used to compute the Lagrangian Floer homology of $(L, L')$ which, in turn, has well-established relation to the Floer-theoretic data of $g$.
-In this article we describe examples where $(L, L')$ provide evidence that $g$ is `chaotic' - has positive topological entropy or at least non-autonomous.
+In this article we describe scenarios where $(L, L')$ provide evidence that $g$ is `chaotic' -- has positive topological entropy or at least is non-autonomous.

 We prove the following.